jerryscript-project/iotjs/docs/IoT.js-API-HTTP.md

 * `ms: Number`
 * `cb: Function`

-Register cb for 'timeout' event set socket's timeout value to ms. This event will be triggered by the underlying socket's 'timeout' event.
+Registers cb for 'timeout' event set socket's timeout value to ms. This event will be triggered by the underlying socket's 'timeout' event.